This article was last updated by Digital Trends editor John Velasco on 9/4/2020

 Don’t give a stranger any reason to snoop around your home.
-You can easily deter them committing a crime, such as a burglary, by having eyes around your property with a handy outdoor security camera.
+You can easily deter them from committing a crime such as a burglary by having eyes around your property with a handy outdoor security camera.
 When it comes to protecting your home, cameras positioned outdoors provide homeowners and apartment dwellers peace of mind when they’re not there.
 They’re even more useful when they’re strategically positioned around the home for better vantage points.
-There are even outdoor cameras that are ideal for backyard outings during the summer.
+There are even outdoor cameras that are ideal for backyard outings during the summer, as well as ones that can still watch over your home when the power goes out.

 Whatever you’re looking for, we’ve reviewed dozens of outdoor cameras, from affordable models to highly secure ones, and even nighttime and weatherproof cameras.
+You can rest easy that your home will be safe and protected.
 Here’s our list of the top models.

 Best outdoor security cameras at a glance